dNamiLab/dNami/doc/usage/genRhs.rst

     When no boundary conditions are specified in a given direction, the default behaviour assumes that the direction is **periodic**.

+*Conservative formulation*

+dNami offers the user the possibility of advancing the equations in time using a conservative formulation.
+In the example equations given above, the 'solved' variables are ``rho``, ``u``, ``v`` and ``et`` but the quantities advanced in time by the Runge--Kutta scheme are ``rho``, ``rho*u``, ``rho*v`` and ``rho*et``, referred to as the conserved variables.
+In practice, the switch to conserved variables is usually done to leverage conservation properties of some finite-difference formulations and having access to the 'solved' variables is useful for setting initial conditions, boundary conditions and outputting information at run time.
+This requires a transformation between the solved variables and the conserved variables before and after the Runge--Kutta steps.
+Currently, given a list of solved variables and a variable with the protected name ``rho`` e.g.

+``varsolved = [rho, var1, var2, var3, var4, var5, ..., varN]``

+the user can choose which variables will be time-advanced in the form ``rho*varN`` using the ``consvar`` list (note that indexing starts at 1 as this information is passed to the Fortran layer) e.g.

+``consvar = [3,5,6]``

+which corresponds to ``var2``, ``var4`` and ``var5``.
+Note that a mix of equations formulated in a conservative and non-conservative manner can be advanced simultaneously.

 **Filling out the genRhs.py: Optional steps**